abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 - If there is a function from **G** to **B** then the set **G** itself meets our condition for being the product, because it is connected to **B** and to itself.

-Depending on our specific case there can be many other other such objects.
+Depending on our specific case there can be many other such objects.

 ![Product, external diagram](product_candidates.svg)